- About Us

 You can meet with one of our frame designers and an architect if required (Roderick James Architects offer a free initial consultation).
 We can offer you an estimate for your budget costings at that stage based on a timber frame sketch scheme.
 You will then be in a position to draw up a planning application, knowing that you will be able to achieve what you want with the frame.
 We can offer you an accurate estimate based on a timber frame sketch scheme once you have architects drawings.
 Once your planning application has been approved we can get going on a detailed frame design for you.

 Yes!
-Just pick up the phone and talk to us.
 We are happy for you to visit and look around.
+You can book in here to see the Show Barn or Show House.
+Or, pick up the phone and talk to us.
 Generally, our advice would be to wait until you have a plot and an idea of what you are wanting to build but we are very willing to talk through plans for a plot at any time.

 At that stage you can meet with one of our frame designers, and a free consultation with one of the architects if you would like.
 You will get far more from your visit if you do this – it is a chance to really talk through the design, layout, style, costs, materials, options with everyone in one place.
 We look forward to meeting you!